js-org/js.org/PULL_REQUEST_TEMPLATE.md

 -->

-- [ ] There is reasonable content on the page (see: [No Content](https://github.com/js-org/js.org/wiki/No-Content))
+- [x] There is reasonable content on the page (see: https://areacalculator.github.io/areasolver)
-- [ ] I have read and accepted the [Terms and Conditions](http://js.org/terms.html)
+- [x] I have read and accepted the [Terms and Conditions](http://js.org/terms.html)
-- The site content can be seen at <link>
+- The site content can be seen at https://areacalculator.github.io/areasolver

-> The site content is ... and is relevant to JavaScript developers specifically because ...
+> The site content is an utility tools used for calculations of area of a land by Triangulation methods.
+The tools not only helps to calculate area of land but also converts the result in different units.
+It is built entirely with HTML, CSS, and JavaScript — no frameworks or libraries.
+It is relevant to the JavaScript community because it demonstrates a real-world static site built with JS including and all the calculations are done using JavaScript.